photo credit: Leo Reynolds

 4. PHOTO SIZE

 Most photographers are pretty good about sizing their photos appropriately, but I do see some extremes from time to time.
-Images that are too small ( 1200px) won’t fit on some screens and you lose a lot of impact when you have to scroll.
+Images that are too small (< 600px) don't show enough detail to be interesting to the viewer.
+Images that are too big (> 1200px) won't fit on some screens and you lose a lot of impact when you have to scroll.
 I find that somewhere in the neighborhood of 800-900px on the long edge is a good compromise: large enough to be viewed, small enough to load quickly.

 photo credit: BovenX